marafathussain/DAMamba-UNet3D/README.md

 ## Citation

-If you use this code, please cite our paper (update arXiv ID in `CITATION.bib` after submission):
+If you use this code, please cite our paper:

 ```bibtex
 @article{damamba_unet3d2026,